-N (No) Aspirin not prescribed at discharge or unable to determine from medical record documentation.
+N (No) Aspirin not prescribed at discharge or unable to determine from

 - In determining whether aspirin was prescribed at discharge, it is not uncommon to see conflicting documentation amongst different medical record sources.
 For example, the discharge summary may list an aspirin medication that is not included in any of the other discharge medication sources (e.g., discharge orders).
-All discharge medication documentation available in the chart should be reviewed and taken into account by the abstractor. - In cases where there is aspirin in one source that is not mentioned in other sources, it should be interpreted as a discharge medication (select "Yes") unless documentation elsewhere in the medical record suggests that it was NOT prescribed at discharge Consider it a discharge medication in the absence of contradictory documentation. - If documentation is contradictory (e.g., physician noted "d/c aspirin" in the discharge orders, but aspirin is listed in the discharge summary's discharge medication list), or after careful examination of circumstances, context, timing, etc, documentation raises enough questions, the case should be deemed "unable to determine" (select "No"). - Consider documentation of a hold on aspirin after discharge in one location and a listing of aspirin as a discharge medication in another location as contradictory ONLY if the timeframe on the hold is not defined (e.g., "Hold ASA").
-Examples of a hold with a defined timeframe include "Hold EC ASA x 2 days" and "Hold aspirin until after endoscopy."
+All discharge medication documentation available in the chart should be reviewed and taken into account by the abstractor. - In cases where there is aspirin in one source that is not mentioned in other sources, it should be interpreted as a discharge medication (select "Yes") unless documentation elsewhere in the medical record suggests that it was NOT prescribed at discharge Consider it a discharge medication in the absence of contradictory documentation. - o If documentation is contradictory (e.g., physician noted "d/c aspirin" in the discharge orders, but aspirin is listed in the discharge summary's discharge medication list), or after careful examination of circumstances, context, timing, etc, documentation raises enough questions, the case should be deemed "unable to determine" (select "No"). - Consider documentation of a hold on aspirin after discharge in one location and a listing of aspirin as a discharge medication in another location as contradictory ONLY if the timeframe on the hold is not defined (e.g., "Hold ASA").
+Examples of a hold with a defined timeframe include "Hold EC ASA x2 days" and "Hold aspirin until after endoscopy."

-- If aspirin is NOT listed as a discharge medication, and there is only documentation of a hold or plan to delay initiation/restarting of aspirin after discharge (e.g., "Hold EC ASA x 2 days," "Start baby aspirin as outpatient," "Hold ASA"), select "No." - If two discharge summaries are included in the medical record, use the one with the latest date.
-If one or both are not dated, and you cannot determine which was done last, use both.
+- o If aspirin is NOT listed as a discharge medication, and there is only documentation of a hold or plan to delay initiation/restarting of aspirin after discharge (e.g., "Hold EC ASA x2 days," "Start baby aspirin as outpatient," "Hold ASA"), select "No". - o If two discharge summaries are included in the medical record, use the one with the latest date/time.
+If one or both are not dated or timed, and you cannot determine which was done last, use both.
 This also applies to discharge medication reconciliation forms.
-Examples: - Two discharge summaries, one dated 5/22 (day of discharge) and one dated 5/27 - Use the 5/27 discharge summary. - Two discharge medication reconciliation forms, one not dated and one dated 4/24 (day of discharge) - Use both.
+Use the dictated date/time over transcribed date/time, file date/time, etc. Examples: - Two discharge summaries, one dictated 5/22 (day of discharge) and one dictated 5/27 Use the 5/27 discharge summary. - Two discharge medication reconciliation forms, one not dated and one dated 4/24 (day of discharge) - Use both.